Thanks for checking out the Corporette Commenting Policy!

 In general, though, please play nicely.
 We want this to be a nice place.

-(Pictured: silence, originally uploaded to Flickr by CRASH:candy.)
+(Originally pictured: silence, originally uploaded to Flickr by CRASH:candy.)